jsmurray86/first-challenge/README.md

 THEN I find a concise, descriptive title
 WHEN I click on the "Search Engine Optimization" link in the header THEN I am taken to the correct section of the website.
+WHEN I look at the CSS style sheet
+THEN I see concise, efficient class definitions